aedelfrid/E-Merch/README.md

   ## Installation

     You may install E-Merch by cloning the GitHub repo, navigating to your install folder, installing dependencies with "npm install" and if so desired running "npm run seed" to pre-populate the database.
+Lastly, ensure you have a a dotenv file with your MYSQL
+    credentials.

   ## Usage